thoughtbot/laptop/README.md

 - [Rectangle](https://rectangleapp.com/) Move and resize windows in macOS using keyboard shortcuts or snap areas.

-It should take less than 15 minutes to install (depends on your machine).

 Scroll Reverser:

 - [Scroll Reverser](https://pilotmoon.com/scrollreverser/) is a free Mac app that reverses the direction of scrolling, with independent settings for trackpads and mice.